-The goal of KIT researchers is to research and develop comprehensive engineering methods in the area of IT security and dependability in addition to devising specific, sometimes partial solutions.
-In doing so, we put a particular focus on specific application areas, such as power grids or intelligent factories.
-Engineering here refers to systematically achieving working solutions that are not only secure (and here we include privacy and safety in our notion of security), but also yield guaranteed dependability properties (i.e. performance, availability, and reliability) and additional quality properties (e.g., usability, and also costs) and achieve the best possible trade-offs between conflicting goals regarding different quality properties as well as societal aspects.
+The goal is to research and develop comprehensive engineering methods in the area of IT security and dependability in addition to devising specific solutions for secure and dependable systems.
+In doing so, we put a particular focus on specific application areas, such as power grids, intelligent factories, or autonomous vehicles.
+Engineering here refers to systematically achieving working solutions that are not only secure (and here we include privacy and safety in our notion of security), but also yield guaranteed dependability properties (i.e., performance, availability, and reliability) and additional quality properties (e.g., usability, and also costs) and achieve the best possible trade-offs between conflicting goals regarding different quality properties as well as societal aspects.
 Notable projects in this topic are KASTEL, which started as a federally funded competence center for applied security technology and has recently been transferred into the “Engineering Secure Systems” topic in the Helmholtz association, the Transregional Collaborative Research Centre InvasIC, in which four PIs of KCIST investigate a novel paradigm for the design and resource-aware programming of future parallel computing systems together with researchers from FAU Erlangen-Nürnberg and TU Munich, as well as AUDITOR, which aims to develop a European cloud service data protection certification and is coordinated by KIT researchers.

-Research in the area of reliable software includes methods of formal verification of software and software engineering methods for the development of dependable systems.
+Research in the area of dependable software includes methods of formal verification of software and software engineering methods for the development of dependable systems.
 In the area of verification, we investigate classical questions such as functional properties, relational properties, SAT/SMT solving and information flow, but also social choice algorithms and voting methods.
 When doing so, the research groups explore both foundations and algorithms as well as applications for concrete problems or domains.
 Exemplary application areas are critical infrastructures, production systems and automotive software.
 In the area of software engineering, we are concerned with an engineering approach to the design and development of complex software systems.
-In particular, we conduct research in the areas of modelling software components and architecture as well as quality assessments using such models, especially for long-living and simultaneously rapidly evolving systems. .
+In particular, we conduct research in the areas of modelling software components and architecture as well as quality assessments using such models, especially for long-living and simultaneously rapidly evolving systems.